FooFooDamon/uboot_porting/README.md

 and perform the following operations:

 ````
-$ make init # Only needed at the first time
+$ make prepare # Only needed at the first time
 $
 $ make help # If you need help
 $